tobyweston/temperature-machine/docs/create_debian_package.md

 ## Fix Debian Repository

+The following may appear when running `sudo apt-get update`.

     W: The repository 'http://robotooling.com/debian ./ Release' does not have a Release file.
     N: Data from such a repository can't be authenticated and is therefore potentially dangerous to use.
     N: See apt-secure(8) manpage for repository creation and user configuration details.

+Until the [issues around signing packages](https://github.com/tobyweston/temperature-machine/issues?utf8=%E2%9C%93&q=+label%3Apackage+) are resolved, you can pre-trust the repository, and fix the issue by using the follow command instead of the above.

+    sudo bash -c 'echo "deb [ trusted=yes ] http://robotooling.com/debian ./" >> /etc/apt/sources.list'